openeuler-mirror/stratovirt/docs/quickstart.md

 ### 3.1 Build kernel

-The StratoVirt in current version supports only PE-format kernel images on both x86_64 and aarch64 platforms, which can be built with:
+The StratoVirt in current version supports PE or bzImage (only x86_64) format kernel images on both x86_64 and aarch64 platforms, which can be built with:

 1. Firstly, get the openEuler kernel source code: